thinesan29/BNTA_Capstone_GroupProject/README.md

 ## **_2. Backend Project Diagrams 🎨_**

 ### UML Diagram
-The class diagram shows the relationships and attributes of each model.
-It can be found in the "Blockbuster Reborn UML Diagram Backend Final.png" file.
+The UML Diagram shows the relationships and attributes of each model.

+*This can be found in the "Blockbuster Reborn UML Diagram Backend Final.png" file.*

 <img src ="./Blockbuster Reborn Capstone UML Diagram Final.png" alt="UML Diagram" width="80%"/>

 ### Entity Relationship Diagram
-The entity relationship diagram shows the relationship between each model in the database.
-It can be found in the "Blockbuster Reborn Capstone ERD.png" file.
+The Entity Relationship Diagram shows the relationship between each model in the database.

+*This can be found in the "Blockbuster Reborn Capstone ERD.png" file.*

 <img src="./Blockbuster Reborn Capstone ERD Final.png" alt="Entity Relationship Diagram" width="80%"/>